erikcameron/decorum/README.md

 [![Gem Version](https://badge.fury.io/rb/decorum.png)](http://badge.fury.io/rb/decorum)
 [![Build Status](https://travis-ci.org/erikcameron/decorum.png?branch=master)](https://travis-ci.org/erikcameron/decorum)

+_Note: Travis builds are currently failing for jruby-head and 1.9.3, though I'm not sure it has anything to do with Decorum.
+I personally just ran the test suite on 1.9.3 and jruby-1.7.6, and everything was fine.
+Travis builds are working for ruby-head.
+If you're concerned, just download it and run the test suite for your platform.
+Will figure this out..._

 Decorum implements lightweight decorators for Ruby, called "tasteful decorators."
 (See below.)
 It is very small, possibly very fast, and has no requirements outside of the standard